wose/satnogs-monitor/README.md

 While other terminals will be supported in the future, the screenshot was taken using [alacritty](https://github.com/jwilm/alacritty) with the [Lucy Tewi](https://github.com/lucy/tewi-font) font.

+Check [the wiki](https://github.com/wose/satnogs-monitor/wiki) for infos on other terminals with and without Xorg.

 ## Building